Disclosure: This post was created in partnership with Ninja but all opinions within are my own.

 - Cuts down on cook times for things like roasts

 - Includes 45+ recipes and super clear guides to help you get started

 - Allows you to cook food frozen so no thawing required

 - Has a reversible rack, which allows you to cook different parts of your meal in the same pot (e.g., roast a meat in the bottom and steam vegetables on top)

 - Dishwasher safe cooking parts, which makes cleaning up easy

-I created a collection of 10 pressure cooker recipes that are keto-friendly and low-carb.
+I created a collection of 15 pressure cooker recipes that are keto-friendly and low-carb.
 They’re perfect for a keto meal prep and include things like Pressure Cooker Roast with Gravy, Lemon Garlic Chicken, Pressure Cooker Whole Chicken, and Keto Korean Beef BBQ!

 Air Fryer Recipes

 - Keto Sweet Chili Sticky Asian Chicken Wings

 - Air Fryer Whole Chicken (Keto & Whole30)